cloudmouse-co/cloudmouse-docs/05_example_code.md

 # Example Code

-### Six battle-tested examples ready to run.
+### Some battle-tested examples ready to run.
 Encoder reading.
 Display graphics.
 WiFi scanner.
 Web server.
 BLE mouse.
 Pick one.
 Upload.
 Learn.
 Modify.

 Ready-to-run examples that show you what CloudMouse can do.
 Each example is complete, documented, and available on GitHub.
 Pick one, clone it, upload it, and see it work.